11 Likely Reasons Why Your Cat Smells Bad: What to Do About It?

 3. Kidney Disease

 Impaired kidney function is more likely to affect older cats.
 Unfortunately, by the time they begin to show symptoms, their kidneys have already lost significant function.
-It’s important to take your cat to the vet for evaluation if you start to notice foul breath accompanied with other symptoms such as weight loss and a dull coat.
+It’s important to take your cat to the vet for evaluation if you start to notice foul breath accompanied by other symptoms such as weight loss and a dull coat.

 4. UTI